-Similar to hydroponics, aquaponics uses water and nutrients in the absence of soil to create the ideal environment for plant growth.
-The big difference between these two techniques is that rather than adding a nutrient solution to your water supply you’re letting aquatic animals provide your plants with all the nutrients they need through natural fertilization.
-This technique is the perfect choice for anyone who already enjoys raising fish, prawns, crayfish, or other aquatic animals and could benefit from incorporating their aquarium into their garden.
-It’s also an excellent idea for anyone who can appreciate the enclosed natural ecosystem you’re able to create with this technique.
+This technique is the perfect choice for anyone who already enjoys raising fish, prawns, crayfish, or other aquatic animals.
+It’s ideal for anyone who could benefit from incorporating their aquarium into their garden.
+It’s also an excellent idea for anyone who appreciates the enclosed natural ecosystem you can create with this technique.

 What is Hydroponics?

 Hydroponics is any form of farming or gardening that uses a soil-free, water and nutrient-rich setup to grow your plants.
 There are many different styles of hydroponics, each one using slightly different materials, structure, and design.
-The purpose of hydroponics is to readily provide food and water to your plants without requiring them to expend any energy searching for it within the soil.
-As long as the body of the plant is adequately supported through wire mesh, a basket, or an inert growing medium, such as gravel or clay pebbles, there is no need for soil to be present.
-Providing the roots of your plants with ample water, nutrients, and oxygen is all that is needed to grow a large, flourishing garden.
+The purpose of hydroponics is to readily provide food and water to your plants without their expending energy searching for it in soil.
+As long as you support the body of the plant with wire mesh, a basket, or an inert growing medium, such as gravel or clay pebbles, there is no need for soil.
+All you need to grow a flourishing garden is to provide the roots of your plants with water, nutrients, and oxygen.

 What is Aquaculture?

-Aquaculture, or aquafarming, is the process of raising aquatic animals such as fish, crustaceans, molluscs, and other aquatic life.
-Aquaponics is essentially farming but done underwater.
-It can be used as an alternative to commercial fishing or may be done as a way to breed threatened or endangered species.
-Whether you’re raising these animals for food, for commercial sale, or just as a hobby, aquaculture can be incorporated into your gardening technique with aquaponics.
+Aquaculture, or aquafarming, is the process of raising aquatic animals such as fish, crustaceans, mollusks, and other aquatic life.
+Aquaponics is essentially farming done underwater.
+It’s a popular alternative to commercial fishing or for breeding threatened or endangered species.
+Whether you’re raising animals for food, commercial sale, or as a hobby, you can incorporate aquaculture into your gardening technique.

 Aquaponics refers to any system that uses aquaculture and hydroponics in unison to create a mutually beneficial environment.
 The fish or other aquatic animals you raise provide waste materials which are filtered into the hydroponic environment to be used as fertilizer.
-Bacteria in the grow bed convert the excess ammonia in the waste materials into nitrates which can also be used by the plants as fertilizer.
-This provides excellent nutrition for your plants and also keeps your aquatic environment clean and free of any pollutants.
+Bacteria in the grow bed convert excess ammonia in the waste materials into nitrates.
+Plants use these nitrates as fertilizer.
+This provides excellent nutrition for your plants and keeps your aquatic environment clean and free of pollutants.

 What are the Benefits of Aquaponics?

 One of the most beneficial and appealing aspects of aquaponics is the lack of wasted resources.
-You feed your aquatic animals as usual, their waste is converted into nutrients for your plants by nitrifying bacteria, the water is purified as the plants draw nutrients from it, tank filters or grow media act to further purify the water, then the fresh water is pumped back into the aquatic life’s environment.
-With the water constantly being recycled through the system you can also use less water because you’ll only need to top up when too much moisture is lost through evaporation and transpiration from the plants.
+First, you feed your aquatic animals as usual.
+Their waste is converted into nutrients for your plants by nitrifying bacteria.
+And the water is purified as the plants draw nutrients from it.
+Tank filters or grow media act to further purify the water.
+Then, the fresh water is pumped back into the aquatic life’s environment.
+With the water constantly being recycled through the system you can also use less water.
+You’ll only need to top as moisture is lost through evaporation and transpiration from the plants.

-Using an aquaponics system also means that you won’t need to worry about weeds, rodents, or the majority of insects and other pests.
+Using an aquaponics system also means you won’t need to worry about weeds, rodents, or most insects and other pests.
 Working in a soilless environment removes the need for repotting, weeding, watering, and fertilizer.
 You simply feed your fish and then harvest your plants when they’re ready.

 Aquaponics systems can be any size and can be placed indoors, outdoors, or inside a greenhouse.
 You can use natural sunlight for your plants or install grow lights as needed.
 You can use aquaponics to grow a small herb garden over a fish tank or create a massive vegetable farm.
-This system is versatile enough to be setup as a fun hobby, to create a farm large enough to sustain your family, or to farm both plants and fish commercially.
+This system is versatile enough to be setup as a fun hobby.
+On the other hand, you can create a farm to sustain your family, or farm plants and fish commercially.